|

 buildings, small fishermen's cottages and twisting narrow

-meaning rich in water, owing to the numerous springs which feed the local countryside.
+meaning rich in water.
 The climate is one of the most

 winter.

-In the centre of the town lies the historic Balcon de Europa,
+In the centre of the town is the historic Balcon de Europa,

 a promenade jutting out into the sea giving panoramic views of

-the coastline to the east and west.
-From the Balcon visitors can
+the coastline to the East and West, and from here visitors can

-hire horse-drawn carriages to explore the town.
+hire a horse-drawn carriage to explore the town.
 There are numerous restaurants and cafes to suit all

-tastes as well as many small shops and a weekly market is held
+tastes as well as many small shops.
+A weekly market is held

 every Tuesday throughout the year.
 Nerja has a total of 6